I’ve been using essential oils for over 10 years and never really thought about which oils were bad for my dog.

 Despite the health benefits for humans, there are only a handful of essential oils that are safe to use for and around dogs.

-And as a pet parent, you have the responsibility to understand the basics of essential oils before safely adding them into your dog’s environment.
+As a pet parent, you have the responsibility to understand the basics of essential oils before safely adding them into your dog’s environment.

 These oils can be a natural alternative to certain pet care products, but it’s crucial to know which are safe and how to use them appropriately.